lsst-dm/dmtn-098/index.rst

 The framework creates :class:`lsst.pipe.base.PipelineTask` subclasses responsible for measuring metrics and constructing :class:`lsst.verify.Measurement` objects.
 Metrics-measuring tasks (hereafter ``MetricTasks``) will be added to data processing pipelines, and the ``PipelineTask`` framework will be responsible for scheduling metrics computation and collecting the results.
 It is expected that ``PipelineTask`` will provide some mechanism for grouping tasks together (e.g., sub-pipelines), which will make it easier to enable and configure large groups of metrics.
-``PipelineTask`` is not available for general use at the time of writing, so initial implementations may need to avoid referring to its API directly (see the :ref:`Butler Gen 2 MetricTask <components-compatibility-metrictask>`).
+``PipelineTask`` is not available for general use at the time of writing, so initial implementations may need to avoid referring to its API directly (see the :ref:`Butler Gen 2 MetricTask <components-gen2-metrictask>`).

 Because ``MetricTasks`` are handled separately from data processing tasks, the latter can be run without needing to know about or configure metrics.
 Metrics that *must* be calculated while the pipeline is running may be integrated into pipeline tasks as subtasks, with the measurement(s) being added to the list of pipeline task outputs, but doing so greatly reduces the flexibility of the framework and is not recommended.